- Arntzen, teachers union clash over Teacher of the Year Program

 - Budget would slash funding for online classes, hurt smallest schools most

 - > Mar 27, 6:42 AM: The Montana Digital Academy has grown significantly since its first classes in 2010, but it has never received sustainable funding from the state keeping pace with that growth.
-Instead, one-time-only funding has been added on top of
+Instead, one-time-only funding has been added

 - Montana House passes charter school bill